rzeldent/esp32cam-rtsp/README.md

 Initially there is no password present.

 After connecting, the browser should automatically open the status page.
-In case this does not happens automatically, connect to [http://192.168.4.1](http://192.168.4.1).
+In case this does not happen automatically, connect to [http://192.168.4.1](http://192.168.4.1).
 This page will display the current settings and status.
 On the bottom, there is a link to the config.
 Click on this link.

-This link brings up the configuration screen when connecting fot the first time.
+This link brings up the configuration screen when connecting for the first time.

 ![Configuration screen](assets/Configuration.png)